sandialabs/RUBRIC/RUBRIC/README.md

 **Requirements**

 As the Nanonet basecaller is no longer supported or offered by Oxford Nanopore Technologies (ONT), a version modified to support RUBRIC has been included in this repository.
 RUBRIC also relies upon the [LAST](http://last.cbrc.jp/) aligner.
 Therefore LAST must also be installed and added to PATH.
-Nanonet will need to be compiled using [Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
+Nanonet will need to be compiled using the [Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
+RUBRIC relies upon the Read-Until API, which can be obtained directly from ONT.
+Most of the results obtained in [DOI](https://www.biorxiv.org/content/early/2018/11/02/460014) were obtained using the RU API that was released alongside MinKNOW version 1.6.11.  *RUBRIC has not been tested on newer versions of the RU API, but may work with some small adjustments.*

 **Install**